codio/site/source/docs/content/collaboration/pulling.html.md

 1. Go to the repo in your GitHub account.
 1. Click the settings button near the top of the page.
-1. Press the Collaborators link on th left side.
+1. Press the Collaborators link on the left side.
 1. Add collaborators.
 You will need to know their GitHub name but can also search.

 ### Pulling changes